-OSHA’s standards for rigging equipment and material handling are in place to protect employees, and they require attention from employers, managers, and supervisors on a daily - even hourly - basis.
-For those working in industries like ours - those that involve material handling of any sort - these standards are the difference between life and death.
+OSHA’s standards for rigging equipment and material handling are in place to protect employees, and they require attention from employers, managers, and supervisors on a daily - and even hourly - basis.
+For those working in industries like ours - those that involve material handling of any sort - these standards can be the difference between life and death.

 OSHA standard 1926.251(a)(1) states that “Rigging equipment for material handling shall be inspected prior to use on each shift and as necessary during its use to ensure that it is safe.
 Defective rigging equipment shall be removed from service.”

 If you're the boss, this means that you need to be taking these standards seriously.
 If your company is doing any kind of work that involves material handling, the standards and regulations laid out in this OSHA guideline is essential for a safe and compliant operation.

 Some things to know for your lifting operation: